maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 }
 ````

-The fragment Shader is just copying the pixels of the Pixel Buffer into the Color Attachment.
+The fragment shader is just copying the pixels of the pixel buffer into the color attachment.

 ### Tada
 Even though it's just a simple triangle, you can do quite a lot things with them.
-In this tutorial, I didn't cover the entire API, but let me show you 3 further things, which can be quite handy:
+In this tutorial, I didn't cover the entire extension, but let me show you 3 further features, which can be quite handy:

 #### Procedural geometry
-Instead of triangles, using Ray-Intersection shaders and AABB geometry, it's possible to efficiently render millions of objects.
+Instead of triangles, using ray intersection shaders and AABB geometry, it's possible to efficiently render millions of objects.

 ![](https://i.imgur.com/nkIm3aW.png)<br/>
 *Procedural Geometry (Voxels) with RTX*